Nutty

 Having said that, don’t just use any broker – make sure you use a good one.
 We’ll run through what the difference is, how to find one, and cover everything in a bit more detail.
 Let’s go!

-By the way, if you’re already convinced by using a broker, our recommendation is Tembo¹ – they’re online, whole-of-market and have great customer service.
-And you can get 50% off their standard fee with Nuts About Money.
+By the way, if you’re already convinced by using a broker, our top recommendation is Tembo¹ – they’re online, whole-of-market and although it's not free, their customer service definitely makes up for it.
+Plus you can get 50% off their standard fee with Nuts About Money.
+If you want a free online mortgage broker, check out Habito¹, they're great too!

 What is a mortgage broker?